-In this post we will be talking about the ultimate weekend trips from Munich.
-This could also be a good Day trips from Munich if you are looking for some.
+In this post, I will be talking about the ultimate weekend trips from Munich.
+This could also be a good Day trip from Munich if you are looking for some.

 We have shared some awesome post around Weekend Trips in Germany, So you can check out Weekend trips from Frankfurt and Weekend Trips from Berlin if you are living in any of these cities or planning for a trip from these cities.